Juhih/HudlFramework/README.md

 ## Reports

-Screenshot and videos can be found at the following location"
+Screenshot and videos can be found in the following locations"

 videos: "cypress/videos"

 Screenshot : "/cypress/screenshots"

-Note: These videos/ screenshot will only be present, if the test cases are run in headless mode i.e in run mode
+Note: These videos/ screenshots will only be present if the test cases are run in headless mode i.e. in run mode

 ## Tech Stack

 This framework is based on: